OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 # Tutorial: Share code between both a VSTO Add-in and an Office add-in with a shared code library

 Visual Studio Tools for Office (VSTO) Add-ins are great for extending Office to provide solutions for your business or others.
 They've been around for a long time and there are thousands of solutions built with VSTO.
-However, they only run on Office on Windows.
+However, they only run on Office for Windows.
 You can't run VSTO Add-ins on Mac, online, or mobile platforms.

 Office Add-ins use HTML, JavaScript, and additional web technologies to build Office solutions on all platforms.
 Migrating your existing VSTO Add-in to an Office add-in is a great way to make your solution available across all platforms.

 You may want to maintain both your VSTO Add-in and a new Office add-in that both have the same functionality.
-This enables you to continue servicing your customers that use the VSTO Add-in on Office on Windows.
+This enables you to continue servicing your customers that use the VSTO Add-in on Office for Windows.
 This also enables you to provide the same functionality in an Office add-in for customers across all platforms.
 You can also [Make your Office add-in compatible with the existing VSTO Add-in](../develop/make-office-add-in-compatible-with-existing-com-add-in.md).

 However it is best to avoid rewriting all the code from your VSTO Add-in for the Office add-in.
 This tutorial shows how to avoid rewriting code by using a shared code library for both add-ins.